Glengeera Forest Regeneration Project

 Project Information:

-Glengeera Forest Regeneration Project is a human-induced regeneration project located on the historical "Glengeera" property approximately 35km north-west of Bourke in NSW.
-It was registered in August 2015 and covers 19,334.86ha, following a September 2015 variation that removed some initial areas from the project.
+Glengeera Forest Regeneration Project is a Human-Induced Regeneration (HIR) project located in the Bourke local government area, approximately 35km north of the town of Bourke in outback New South Wales.
+It was registered in August 2015 and covers an extensive area of 19,334.86 hectares.